chrisryan91/PremierLeagueTable/README.md

 ### Data processing

 The program processes goal differences, updates the standings, updates the points and then sorts by these values.
-A user interacts with the command-line interface (CLI) to input the values, view the league and clear the results.
+A user interacts with the command-line interface (CLI) to input the values, view the league, and clear the results.

 ## Testing